Understanding your results

 Can I trust the results from a home blood test?

 Yes.
-Reputable home blood test providers (including Helvy) process samples at UKAS-accredited laboratories — the same labs that process NHS blood tests.
+Reputable home blood test providers (including Helvy) process samples at UKAS-accredited laboratories — the same accreditation standard as NHS pathology services.
 The finger-prick method has been validated against venous blood draws for the vast majority of biomarkers.

 Do I need to fast before a blood test?